 Digital Data Communication Using MF/HF Band

-The likely increase in ship traffic in Polar regions, as a result of receding ice fields, may increase the requirements for HF communications, since geostationary satellites do not cover these areas.
+The likely increase in ship traffic in Polar regions, because of receding ice fields, may increase the requirements for HF communications, since geostationary satellites do not cover these areas.
 Various system operators are studying increased data rates using 3 kHz channels, which may produce data rates of 19.2 kbps, and other solutions to likewise increase data speeds.

-Furthermore, a new data communication system using 10-20 kHz bandwidth for data rates up to 51 kbps, has been incorporated in the Recommendation ITU-R M.1798-1.
+Furthermore, a new data communication system using 10-20 kHz bandwidth for data rates up to 51 kbps, has been incorporated in the Recommendation ITU-R M.1798-2.
 Appendix 17 to the Radio Regulations was revised at the World Radiocommunication Conference 2012 (WRC-12).
 The revision of AP17 will implement new digital bands for 3 kHz systems as well as wideband systems.
-WRC-12 has also approved use of band 495-505 kHz for use of high-speed Navigational Data service (NAVDAT).
+WRC-19 has also approved use of band 495-505 kHz for use of high-speed Navigational Data service (NAVDAT).